 - (a) Alcohol consumption near package stores.
 It shall be unlawful for any person to open or to consume all or any part of any type of alcoholic beverage within 100 feet of any retail store where alcoholic beverages are sold in package form or within the boundary lines of the property on which such retail store is located, whichever constitutes the greater distance. - (b) Drinking in public.
 It shall be unlawful for any person to drink any vinous, malt or other alcoholic beverage while on any streets, sidewalks, alleyways, parking areas or other open areas operated and controlled by the City, or while in or on the grounds of any MARTA station.
-Further it shall be unlawful for any person to drink any vinous, malt or other alcoholic beverage while in any city park except during permitted festivals or at other licensed locations within such parks.
+Further it shall be unlawful for any person to drink any vinous, malt or other alcoholic beverage while in any city park except at the Nature Art Center at a function sponsored by a Nature Art Center organization, during permitted festivals or at other licensed locations within such parks.